openwallet-foundation/architecture-sig/docs/papers/why-trust-any-request-for-verification.md

 ## Data Flows

-1. The holder of a mobile device comes to a place where access of some asset requires that the holder, or the subject of a credential, must justify their right to access the resource.
+1. The holder of a mobile device comes to a place where access to some asset requires that the holder, or the subject of a credential, must justify their right to access the resource.
-2. Each the holder and the verifier must recognize the type of credential required and have the appropriate wallet and verification app running.
+2. Each one, the holder, and the verifier, must recognize the type of credential required and have the appropriate wallet and verification app running.
 For the holder of the wallet this might be a challenge unless the verifier provides some sort of indication to help the user. – It could be the active wallet on that channel can determine if it can cope with the verifier or help the user select
 3. The verifier and the holder hold their devices in close proximity and some communication protocol carries the request of the verifier with sufficient information to convince the holder to release their own data to the verifier.
-4. It is here assumed that that verifier agent holding the device needs to provide the holder of the need for the information and of their authority to require the information.
+4. It is here assumed that the verifier agent holding the device needs to provide the holder of the need for the information and of their authority to require the information.
 The purpose of the request is made clear in the data flow along with a signed request that the holder can use to determine the how, what, where and why of the request made (called the receipt).
 5. The holder's device has been provisioned with an application (called a wallet) installed on their device which has the information to prove their access to the resource.
 6. The Wallet creates a User Experience (described below) with a choice button, and possibly some options for optional data.
 7. The holder gestures their acceptance of the terms.
 8. The Wallet now stores the receipt from the verifier with their response for future reference.

 Assumptions: communications are secure.
-Above assumes holder is subject.
+The above assumes the holder is the subject.
 There is no phone-home.
 The wallet contains some sort of core list of trusted entities to make a consent decision.

 The wallet needs the capability to express all that it can to the user to make an informed decision.

 Device capability needs to be expressed.
-Different user's have different phones.
+Different users have different phones.

 ## User Experiences